s7clarke10/tap-sybase/README.md

 Optional:

 To emit all numeric values as strings and treat floats as string data types for the target, set use_singer_decimal to true.
-The resulting SCHEMA message will contain an attribute in additionalProperties containing the scale and precision of the incoming property:
+The resulting SCHEMA message will contain an attribute in additionalProperties containing the scale and precision of the discovered property:

 #### SCHEMA message
 ```json